-PARENT COMMITTEE MEETINGS
+CENTER COMMITTEE MEETINGS

-Throughout the year there will be Parent Committee meetings during which various topics of interest will be presented for our parents.
-All parents at a center are considered to be that center's "parent committee".
-Parents are encouraged to attend the meetings and have the opportunity to serve as officers and have input about the program and parent activities.
+Throughout the year there will be center committee meetings during which various topics of interest will be presented for our parents.
+Parents are encouraged to attend and have the opportunity to serve as officers.
 You will receive information about dates, times, and topics before the meetings.